Time to Celebrate!

 Ramadan is a Muslim holy month associated with prayer, fasting, and charity, followed by a three-day festival: Eid al-Fitr.
 While Ramadan has passed this year, like Divali, schools often include it in their December roundup.

-When is it?
-Begins October 13, 2007; exact dates vary by region
+When Is It?
+Exact dates vary by region